 |Hill Climbing(100ft 6% incline):||14.6 sec|

 The scooter had more than enough power to make it a really thrilling ride for our test riders of 50 and 65 lbs.
-They had no problem zooming around on it and for once I felt it relaxed watching them ride.
+They had no problem zooming around on it and for once I felt relaxed watching them ride.

 The scooter has great acceleration for a kid’s scooter of this size and was able to pass our acceleration test from 0 to 8.8 mph in just 5.7 seconds.

-It has a 130W rear mounted hub motor, which is the best motor placement for a kids scooter.
+It has a 130W rear-mounted hub motor, which is the best motor placement for a kid’s scooter.
 It gives the scooter better traction which increases the tire’s life expectancy due to fewer wheel spins.
 It also removes the kids’ ability to do a wheel spin while riding which would otherwise have led the front tire to lose traction and hence eliminate the scooter’s steering capabilities.

-The scooter comes equipped with 3 different types of brakes, electrical(kinetic regenerative braking), mechanical(hand lever), and a footbrake(friction).
+The scooter comes equipped with 3 different types of brakes, electrical(kinetic regenerative braking), mechanical(hand lever), and footbrake(friction).

-The friction brake, although it won’t be used as much after they get used to the lever, provides a great advantage to kids with prior experience riding a kick-scooters before getting their first electric model.
+The friction brake, although it won’t be used as much after they get used to the lever, provides a great advantage to kids with prior experience riding kick-scooters before getting their first electric model.
 They know how to use it and it is a great “panic switch” since using it is bolted into their core already.

-Small hands have no problem getting a firm grip of the brake lever and pressing it is effortless.
+Small hands have no problem getting a firm grip on the brake lever and pressing it is effortless.
 It has a smooth action and it also automatically engages the scooter’s electric brake system that has the regenerative function, meaning while they brake all energy created is pushed back into the battery.